teamsentiorobotics-svg/World-Robot-Olympiad---Team-Sentio-/docs/software/pi_setup_instruction.md

 3. Never connect the 3S LiPo voltage directly to the Raspberry Pi 5 V rail.
 4. Use a properly regulated power supply for the Raspberry Pi.
 5. The DC motor must be controlled through the motor driver and must never be connected directly to Raspberry Pi GPIO.
-6. Ensure all required electronics share the correct common ground.
+6. Ensure connected control electronics share the correct common electrical reference.
 7. Check the steering linkage mechanically before powering the servo.
 8. Raise the drive wheels or place the robot safely on the track before running motor tests.
-9. Keep hands, tools and loose wires away from the wheels and gears.
+9. Keep hands, tools and loose wires away from wheels, gears and the steering mechanism.
 10. Keep a rapid power-disconnect method available during testing.
 11. Charge the LiPo only with an appropriate balance charger and under supervision.
 12. Do not change wiring while the battery is connected.
 13. Do not increase steering travel without mechanically checking the Ackermann linkage.
 14. Stop testing immediately if the Raspberry Pi reports repeated undervoltage warnings.

-Earlier development failures led Team Sentio to place greater emphasis on:

-- polarity checking,
-- LiPo supervision,
-- controlled power-up,
-- common-ground verification,
-- connector inspection,
-- rapid power isolation.

-These checks should be treated as part of the normal setup process.
+These checks are part of the normal setup process, not optional extras added after something starts smoking.

 ---

 # 3. Install Raspberry Pi OS

-Use **Raspberry Pi Imager** to install a current Raspberry Pi OS image.
+Use **Raspberry Pi Imager** to install a current Raspberry Pi OS image compatible with the Raspberry Pi 5.

-A Raspberry Pi OS installation with the **graphical desktop** is recommended because the current competition programs use OpenCV display windows through:
+A Raspberry Pi OS installation with the graphical desktop is useful during development because the vision programs may use OpenCV display windows such as:

 ```python
 cv2.imshow()